 Depending on the nature of your business and what fits your brand’s core values, you could run a sale in honor of St. Patrick’s Day, Daylight Savings, National Women’s History Month, spring, or any of the fun holidays or observances throughout the month.

-For example, if you’re a florist, offer a 20% off sale on March 20th in honor of the First Day of Spring.
+For example, if you’re a florist, offer a 20% off sale on the First Day of Spring.

 Or, if you’re a craft store, offer a free quilt pattern in honor of National Quilting Day or National Craft Month.

 If you’re a children’s author, you could offer a coupon code for 10% off your book(s) on National Read Across America Day or World Poetry Day.